-30. Where there are instances of persistent re-offending and/or the restriction has not proved to be effective, the Group may consider further action to control the unreasonable behaviour.
+31. Where there are instances of persistent re-offending and/or the restriction has not proved to be effective, the Group will consider further action to control unreasonable behaviour.
 This may include legal injunctions to restrict contact or tenancy enforcement which could result in ending a persistent offender's tenancy.